georgeflanagin/parsec4/README.md

 - the argument is another function that is a part of the current parser, or ...
 - the argument is a native function of Python such as `math.sqrt`.

-Let's say you wanted to parse a sentence like "sqrt 3".
-You might go about it this way:
+Let's say you wanted to parse an expression like "sqrt 3".
+You can go about it this way:

 ```python